Meir-Alelov/Movie-Data-Analysis-and-Recs/README.md

 Since Microsoft has no prior movie industry experience, and, therefore, no intellectual property of movies, they must acquire IP.

- A budget tier system gives Microsoft a clear path to follow, based on their preferences.
+A budget tier system gives Microsoft a clear path to follow in IP acquisition, based on their budgetary preferences.

- The tiers are classified into High, Medium and Low that we acquired through statistical analysis of production costs of all movies in the last 20 years.
+The tiers are classified into High, Medium and Low.
+These figures were acquired through statistical analysis of production costs of all movies in the last 20 years.

-Once the genre has been decided, where would the stakeholder acquire their intellectual property necessary for a reboot that they don’t own the rights to?
+Through further data analysis, we conclude that Microsoft should acquire their intellectual property from the following movie studios:
+Walt Disney, Buena Vista, Universal Pictures, Warner Brothers, 21st Century Fox, Paramount Pictures.

-Data analysis points us in the direction of specific movie studios, based on their associated value.
+Fiscal data analysis points us in the direction of specific movie studios, based on their associated value.

 **The more valuable a movie studio, the more expensive their IP is.**

+Furthermore, the most produced genres in our recommended studios allign with our genre popularity finding.